Interstate 110 Texas

 |Location||Vehicles per day|

-Alternate 9, the preferred option, includes the elimination of the volleyball interchange along IH 110 at U.S. 62 (Paisano Drive), and expansion of the southbound roadway to six and eight lanes.
+Alternate 9, the preferred option, includes the elimination of the three level interchange joining IH 110 with U.S. 62 (Paisano Drive), and expansion of the southbound roadway to six and eight lanes.
 This will eliminate local access from the freeway spur to El Paso, defaulting motorists taking the route south into the Port of Entry.
 Alternate 9 also includes the addition of ramps from IH 10 to U.S. 54 south for LP 375, and a new ramp from U.S. 54 north to the IH 10 eastbound flyover from IH 110 north.
 A consultant at the TxDot open house meeting held in January 2017 indicated that signs for Juarez, Mexico will again omit IH 110.1

-The Texas Bureau of Public Roads approved the designation of IH 110 with a certified mileage of 0.891 miles on March 28, 1967.
+The Texas Bureau of Public Roads approved the designation of IH 110 with 0.891 certified miles on March 28, 1967.
 AASHTO approved the addition to the Interstate system on June 30, 1970.
 Completion of the freeway occurred in 1973.